ltrr-arizona-edu/burnr/README.md

 A tool set to analyze forest fire history data (e.g. FHX2) in R. This is designed for power users and projects with special needs.

-The project is under heavy development.
+The project is under heavy development, especially as I try to wrap things up into a CRAN package.
 Hic sunt dracones.

 ## A quick example